sangvo235/Melbourne_Transit/README.md

 ## Bus Replacement Prototype - React Native Application

-Sounds interesting?
+Sound interesting?
 Follow these steps below:

 1. Clone the git repository and access as you'd like (I use Github desktop and VScode from there)